dellisd/caribou-ice/README.md

 * **Do I need to know how to code to use this script?**
   A basic understanding of the command line can be helpful, however no coding is required to run the script.
+* **What Coordinate Reference System are the start and end coordinates in?**
+  The CRS of the start and end points matches whatever CRS is being used for the CIS chart shapefiles.

 # Contact